ibm-cloud-docs/metrics-router/cross-account-scenario.md

 {: #step-create-spoke-routes}
 {: terraform}

 Create {{site.data.keyword.metrics_router_full_notm}} routes for each spoke account, you can route all platform metrics to the hub or a subset of platform metrics to the hub.
-In this example, spoke A will route all platform metrics to the hub and spoke B will route platform metrics from specific services and locations to the hub, explictly discarding the rest.
+In this example, spoke A will route all platform metrics to the hub and spoke B will route platform metrics from specific services and locations to the hub, explicitly discarding the rest.

 See [IBM Cloud services that generate metrics that are managed through IBM Cloud Metrics Routing](/docs/metrics-router?topic=metrics-router-cloud-services-mr).